 - Quality 6.
-Guidelines for the prioritization of all complaints and those incidents requiring an onsite survey are followed. - Quality 7.
-All complaints and those incidents requiring an onsite survey are investigated within the prescribed time limits. - Quality 8.
-All complaints and those incidents requiring an onsite survey are investigated according to CMS instructions.
+CMS guidelines for the prioritization of all complaints and those incidents requiring an onsite survey are followed. - Quality 7.
+All complaints and those incidents requiring an onsite survey are triaged as immediate jeopardy and are investigated within the prescribed time limits.